Diptech-hub/gitFetch/README.md

 # GitHub API Fetch Application

-This project is a React application that asically fetches data using the GitHub API, such that the list of my GitHub repositories is display.
-It displays informations about individual repositories when clicked, makes use of nested routes, as an error boundary and custom error 404 page.
+This project is a React application that basically fetches data using the GitHub API, such that the list of my GitHub repositories is displayed.
+It displays information about individual repositories when clicked, makes use of nested routes, as an error boundary, and custom error 404 page.

 ## Technologies Used